 |Summer Federal TEACH Grant Maximum Eligibility Chart|

 |Less than Half Time||$472||$472|

 WV PROMISE Scholarship

 Summer WV Promise Scholarship awards are available on a limited basis to students eligible for scholarship continuation at the end of the academic year.
-To apply for the 2021 summer term, please fill out the summer PROMISE application at the following URL:
+To apply for the 2023 summer term, please fill out the Summer PROMISE Application

 To be eligible for a summer award, a student must be academically eligible for scholarship continuation at the end of the spring semester preceding the summer that assistance is requested.